soumojitatwork/SalesForecasting_Soumojit/README.md

-SARIMA won this time because the monthly sales series turned out to already be statistically stationary (see the ADF test in Task 2) with a strong, regular seasonal pattern — exactly the setting a seasonal ARIMA model is built for.
+SARIMA won this time because the monthly sales series turned out to already be statistically stationary (see the ADF test in Task 2) with a strong, regular seasonal pattern, exactly the setting a seasonal ARIMA model is built for.
 Prophet and XGBoost are kept in the notebook as cross-checks.

 ## Product demand clusters (Task 6)